• About

 Knowing that Hattie B’s generates long lines of patrons salivating for their hot chicken, we ordered Door Dash to our hotel room one evening to avoid the wait.
 Could that have backfired on us?
 Sure.
 I mean, you probably want your hot chicken as fresh as possible right?
 Well, it turned out to be a great idea and our Dasher got our food to us nice and hot and the chicken was still crispy.

-We ordered the Large Dark Plate (two legs/two thighs) with Hot spice level, crinkle fries, Southern greens, bacon cheese grits, pimento mac and cheese, and pickles.
-For good measure, we ordered a tender on the side with Medium spice level.
+We ordered the Large Dark Plate (two legs/two thighs) with hot spice level, crinkle fries, Southern greens, bacon cheese grits, pimento mac and cheese, and pickles.
+For good measure, we ordered a tender on the side with the medium spice level.

 The Hot Chicken, in my opinion, is far from overrated.
 It was crispy on the outside and moist on the inside, and delivered great flavor.
 The Hot spice level was barely spicy, and we actually could have gone up a notch.
 The Medium tender was juicy (proof that Party Fowl could get their dry tenders under control if they wanted to) and also had great flavor.